Touratech DirtDAZE Adventure Rally – NH August 20 – 23, 2020

 Check one off your bucket list with this epic and very scenic ride North to the Canadian border, led by Hampster creator and NEBDR co-author, Andrew Phillips.

-Our unique lunch restaurant is so close to the border that you can “see Canada from your house.” 😆
+Our unique lunch restaurant is so close to the border that you can “see Canada from your table.”

-Plan on an epic day in the saddle; the challenge of this route is the distance and its remoteness.
+Plan on an epic day in the saddle; the challenge of this route is the distance and its remoteness – the payoff is the ample beautiful scenery and the photos of you on the border.
 Be sure your bike is reliable and you have needed spares, water & snacks.
-Bikes must have a fuel range of at least 120 miles to participate in this unforgettable ride.
+Bikes must have a fuel range of at least 120 miles to participate in this unforgettable ride through some of the best scenery the Northeast has to offer.

 Lakes Region Ride!